anacweeks/anacweeks.github.io/_pages/inprogress.md

 "How Can We Improve Gender Balance in Local Government?
 Family-Friendly Policies and Political Ambition in England."
 Working paper (with Louise Timlin and Anna Helgøy).

 "Stands for Me or Acts for Me?
-Trade-offs between Women’s Symbolic and Substantive Representation" In progress (with Jessica C. Smith and Jorge M. Fernandes).
+Trade-offs between Women’s Symbolic and Substantive Representation."
+In progress (with Jessica C. Smith and Jorge M. Fernandes).